ithemes/iThemes-Security/README.md

 1. You can clone the GitHub repository: `https://github.com/ithemes/iThemes-Security.git`
 2. Or download it directly as a ZIP file: `https://github.com/ithemes/iThemes-Security/archive/master.zip`

-This will download the latest developer build of iThemes Security 3.x (Still named Better WP Security).
+This will download the latest developer build of iThemes Security 3.x (Still named iThemes Security).

 ## Bugs ##
 If you find an issue, let us know [here](https://github.com/ithemes/iThemes-Security/issues?page=1&state=open)!

 ## Support ##
 This is a developer's portal for iThemes Security and should _not_ be used for support.
-For support with your installation please visit the [support forums](http://wordpress.org/support/plugin/better-wp-security) or [purchase a support ticket](http://fooplugins.com/plugins/better-wp-security/).
+For support with your installation please visit the [support forums](http://wordpress.org/support/plugin/ithemes-security) or [purchase a support ticket](http://fooplugins.com/plugins/ithemes-security/).

 ## Contributions ##
 Anyone is welcome to contribute to iThemes Security.
 Stay tuned for official guidelines on contributing to this project.